OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 **Q: Can governance change my position terms?**
 A: No, conversion price and expiry are immutable once set.
 Governance can change future auction parameters but not existing positions.

+**Q: Are all bids in an auction settled at the same price?**
+A: No, bids are processed through the tick system where each tick has a different price.
+Large bids may consume multiple ticks at different prices, resulting in a weighted average conversion price.

+**Q: Where does the auction price start relative to market price?**
+A: The auction starts at market price and won't go below that minimum price floor.

+**Q: How does price decay work in the auction?**
+A: Price decay occurs only after an auction has started and no bids have come in at a certain tick for a period of time.
+The price will decay continuously while there are no bids, but it cannot go below the minimum price floor.

+**Q: What happens at expiry?**
+A: At expiry, you can no longer convert to OHM.
+Your options are limited to redemption (if you haven't started it) or reclaim (with discount).

+**Q: Is the position auto-redeemed at expiry?**
+A: No, positions are not auto-redeemed.
+You must manually start the redemption process or reclaim your deposit.
+However, you can start redemption right after minting so you don't have an additional waiting period.

+**Q: Where will the market for receipt tokens be?**
+A: There are no plans to seed the market at launch.
+Anyone could create liquidity pools on decentralized exchanges like Uniswap.
+Once receipt tokens are wrapped to ERC20, any ERC20 AMM could be used.

+**Q: Can you explain how CD pricing works relative to market price?**
+A: 1.
+Starting price is market price.
+2. As bids come in, the convertible price of OHM in the CD position goes up (amount depends on bid size).
+3. If there are no bids for some time, the price will decay with a floor of the minimum price.

+**Q: Is tick capacity first come first serve to bidders?**
+A: Yes, the auction system processes bids on a first-come-first-serve basis within each tick.
+When a tick is filled, the system moves to the next higher-priced tick.

+**Q: What is the rationale behind needing to trigger redemption?
+Why not auto-redeem after expiry?**
+A: The manual redemption trigger provides flexibility for users to convert at optimal times and allows for borrowing functionality.

+**Q: How does the auction timing work?
+When do markets open?**
+A: The auction is continuous and infinite capacity.
+Parameters (min price, target) are set once per day as part of the periodic heartbeat.
+Bids can take place at any time, and capacity is added proportionally throughout each day.
+Note that the auction will only be enabled if the EmissionsManager determines that there is a premium.
+If the auction is disabled, no bids can be made.

+**Q: Will there be a countdown timer to the next market opening?**
+A: The auction is tied to the Olympus heartbeat system which operates three times a day (every 8 hours).
+However, since it's a continuous auction, there are discrete opening times - bids can be placed at any time once the market is live.

+**Q: In what scenario would you not want to hit redeem right after minting?**
+A: You might delay redemption if you want to maintain the option to convert at a favorable price, or if you plan to borrow against the redemption once that functionality is enabled.

 ### Troubleshooting